wp-plugins/gold-price-live/readme.txt

 1. Select Gold Price Live
 1. Choose Your Options and Update
 1. Confirm and Enable
-1. Place [gold_feeder] Shortcode on your Website in Pages, Posts, Widgets and your RSS Feed
+1. Place [gold_feeder] Shortcode on your Website in Pages, Posts, Widgets and your RSS Feed.
+You must include the square brackets as well.

 == Frequently Asked Questions ==

+= How do I place the gold, silver, platinum or palladium price on my Wordpress website or blog? =

+After following the installation instructions you place this text: [gold_feeder] including the square brackets in pages, posts, widgets or the RSS feed of your Wordpress blog or website.

 = Where can I place the Gold Feed Live shortcode? =